nlainez/applaudoHomeworkProject/README.md

 #####

 This is an attempt to cover all the requirements specified in Android Technical Interview Homework Question document.
 A couple of small extra features have been added.
+Application is named NFL Experience.

 Code attempts to follow the provided Android Development guidelines.